Breaking New Ground: Promoting Environmental and Energy Programs in Local Government

 economic, and social sustainability.

-Both the Francis-Feiock and the Svara-Read-Moulder reports come to similar conclusions: local government is still at the very earliest stages of adopting comprehensive sustainability programs in the areas of environment and energy.
+The Svara-Read-Moulder report comes to the conclusion: local government is still at the very earliest stages of adopting comprehensive sustainability programs in the areas of environment and energy.
 In this report, Svara, Read, and Moulder conclude, “Sustainability may be the ‘issue of our age’ but most local governments are still at a relatively early stage of addressing it.
 Most communities are taking some action, but the number and range of activities remain limited … Based on past experience with the spread of other local government innovations, most cities and counties will significantly increase sustainability activity in the future.”